Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 8. Click `upload` , Wait for compilation and writing to complete
 9. If it cannot be written, or the USB device keeps flashing, please check the **FAQ** below

+##### Writing as a beginner:

+- When opening the Arduino IDE, you will be prompted that there are new libraries that can be updated.
+Please do not click update.
+There is no guarantee that it can be compiled, run, etc. after the update.
+Make sure that the board is running normally before deciding whether to update.
+You have to Know that problems may occur after updating due to library differences, or the default configuration (such as TinyGSM) will be overwritten.
+- If it runs abnormally after the update, please follow Article 4 of the Arduino Quick Start to delete the directory in libraries, and drag the folder in lib into the libraries directory again.

 ## 5️⃣ Notes for new Users <T-A7670X/T-A7608X>

 - **The following does not apply to T-Call-A7670**